aspose-words/Aspose.Words-API-References-Tutorials/english/java/table-processing/add-table-in-word/_index.md

 ## Step 3: Add Aspose.Words Dependency

 To work with Aspose.Words for Java, you need to include the Aspose.Words JAR file in your project's classpath.
-Download the latest version of Aspose.Words for Java from the official website (https://products.aspose.com/words/java) and add the JAR file to your project.
+Download the latest version of Aspose.Words for Java from the [Aspose.Releases](https://releases.aspose.com/words/java) and add the JAR file to your project.

 ## Step 4: Import Required Classes